21 Mind-Blowing Cold Brew Coffee Recipes That Will Transform The Way You Drink Coffee

 This recipe comes from the team over at all purpose flour child.
 It’s easy to follow, and if you can't get your hands on orange syrup they have you covered with their recipe here.

 Combine your orange syrup and bitters in a glass, then throw in your cold drip concentrate.
 Stir well, and garnish with orange and cherry.
-Slowly place your ice cube in, and if you're feeling naughty, add a lashing of your favourite bourbon whiskey (although I prefer it without)
+Slowly place your ice cube in, and if you're feeling naughty, add a lashing of your favorite bourbon whiskey (although I prefer it without)

 You now have a drink to replenish your dried up energy reserves and keep you cool, all while maintaining a Roger Moore level of class.